customer7/ncn/src/site/notes/Topics/Anastomosis, EC-IC.md

 ![](https://i.imgur.com/Gh8n9F7.jpeg)
 On the right [[Topics/Artery, Internal Carotid\|ICA]] run (top row), the right [[Topics/Artery, Ophthalmic\|ophthalmic artery]] (<span style="color:red">red</span> arrow) briefly opacified and disappeared with the retrograde flow.
 On the right [[Topics/Artery, External Carotid\|ECA]] run (bottom row), an anastomosis (<span style="color:red">red</span> circle) between the frontal branch (<span style="color:cornflowerblue">blue</span> arrow) of the right [[Topics/Artery, Middle Meningeal\|MMA]] (<span style="color:yellow">yellow</span> arrow) and right ophthalmic artery was observed with robust flow from the former to the latter.
 Note: The anastomosis point was right where the ophthalmic artery forward flow stopped on the ICA run.

+> [!warning] Caution!
+> This type of anastomosis poses a potential risk of vision loss in the setting of MMA embolization.

 <span style="color:cyan">Cyan</span> arrow: Posterior branch of the MMA.
 <span style="color:Magenta">Magenta</span> arrow: [[Topics/Artery, Superficial Temporal\|Superficial temporal artery]].